FusionSid/Rick-Lang-Scripts/README.md

 - Eg: Run with time and audio: `ricklang main.rickroll --time --audio`

 **Note:** This only works on mac and linux

+For windows [@micfun123](https://github.com/micfun123) made a [bat script](https://github.com/FusionSid/Rick-Lang-Scripts/blob/master/install.bat) for this but im not sure if it works because I don't use windows and he said it didn't work when he tested it.

+### VSCode extension

+This is not needed but this extension contains some snippets for the language: [Link to download](https://marketplace.visualstudio.com/items?itemName=FusionSid.rickroll-lang)

 ---